"

 Figure 14.3.
 Lighting / Photo Credit: Andre Furtado, Pexels License

-Think about lighting.
-It can’t be a solid with no melting point and doesn’t hold a shape.
-It has no surface tension and no boiling point so it is not a liquid.
+Plasma is the fourth state of matter.
+Think about lightning, a naturally occurring form of plasma.
+It can’t be a solid, as it has no melting point and doesn’t hold a shape.
+It has no surface tension and no boiling point, so it is not a liquid.
 It is not a gas because you can’t capture a sample of plasma and put it in a cylinder.
+Therefore, it is plasma.

-Plasma molecules are breaking down, they are heated to a point beyond being a gas.
+As plasma molecules are breaking down, they are heated to a point beyond being a gas.
 The typical characteristics of plasma are bright emitting light energy and very high radiating thermal energy.
-This makes plasma the fourth state of matter.

-Some common places you can see plasma are in fluorescent bulbs, neon lights, and plasma TVs
+Some common places you can see plasma are in fluorescent bulbs, neon lights, and plasma TVs.

 A fluorescent sign that says open in red letters surrounded by a blue border.